 What size bed does my dog need?

 For example, Tank - below - is 70cm head to tail and 60cm tall and so fits a large dog bed.
-A large size Hindquarters dog bed measure 110cm by 80cm.
+A large size Hindquarters dog bed measures 110cm by 80cm including a 20cm bolster.

 Hindquarters dog beds are generously stuffed, firm but soft, and can be squashed up a bit if necessary to fit into an alcove.
 Our dog beds come in five sizes.
 Below are the XS, small, medium and large size dog beds.